 It’s a degree or two cooler in July and August, with six hours of sunshine on average each day.
 This is the start of the green season, with rain most frequent at night.
 Showers during the day are usually of short duration with the sun soon coming out again.

-We find that the rain has little impact on most people’s holidays - many love the quieter atmosphere and seeing The Gambia burst into colour, becoming lush and green and teaming with wildlife.
+We find that the rain has little impact on most people’s holidays – many love the quieter atmosphere and seeing The Gambia burst into colour, becoming lush and green and teeming with wildlife.